 California follows the rule of pure comparative fault.
 This means that a defendant may argue that a plaintiff's own negligence contributed to or caused their own injuries.
 For example, a defendant driver in a sudden stop accident case may argue that a passenger's failure to fasten their seatbelt caused their injuries.
 The jury would determine the total damages, as well as the percentage of fault of the plaintiff, and the amount of recovery would be reduced by the plaintiff's percentage of fault.

 If you are able to establish the other party's negligence, you probably can recover compensatory damages.
 These are damages intended to put you back into the position where you were before the accident happened.
 Damages may be both economic and noneconomic.
 They often include items of loss such as medical costs, lost income, household or other services, rehabilitation, therapy, pain and suffering, and loss of enjoyment.
 Damages may vary dramatically depending on the plaintiff's particular situation.
 For example, if you were a professional dancer and suffered serious soft tissue injuries due to a rear-ending driver's failure to stop in time, your career might be adversely affected.
 A jury would be likely to award a substantial amount of damages.Consult a Car Accident Attorney in the Los Angeles Area

-At Sharifi Firm, PLC, our Los Angeles car accident lawyers are ready to help you seek compensation for your injuries after a sudden stop crash.
+At Sharifi Firm, APC, our Los Angeles lawyers are ready to help you seek compensation for your injuries after a sudden stop accident.
 Our firm can evaluate the facts of your situation to determine who was at fault and pursue your case if appropriate.
-Contact us online or call us at 1-866-422-7222 to set up a free consultation with a motor vehicle collision attorney.
+Contact us online or call us at (866) 422-7222 to set up a free consultation with a motor vehicle collision attorney.
 Our firm also represents injured people in Temecula, Rancho Cucamonga, Glendale, Covina, San Bernardino, and Riverside, as well as other Southern California cities.